imda-lionelteo/test-models-runs/README.md

 # Replace openai key so litellm can detect this key
 Go to .env, replace your OPENAI_API_KEY=MyKey1234

+nano test-models-runs/.env

 # Run the docker compose file - it will setup the litellm-db and litellm container, and will pull moonshot and run an example.
 cd test-models-runs

 docker compose up

-# Note that this run will fail, because it is trying to read the litellm-api-key which is not existent yet, it just setup.
+# Note that this run will fail for litellm-adapters, because it is trying to read the litellm-api-key which is not existent yet, it just setup.
 # Do not kill the container yet.
 Open your browser and go to http://localhost:4000/sso/key/generate, it will ask you for the login and pw, it is admin, admin123
 Click create a new key, place some key name, select all team models for models.